About Us

 Interfaith Shelter Network (ISN) was founded in 1986, when the Regional Task Force on Homelessness (RTFH) brought together a group of congregations and social service agencies to provide case managed emergency shelter at local congregations during the winter months.
 When the RTFH put out a request for an agency to take over the program in 1989, the Ecumenical Council of San Diego took the lead.
 The Rotational Shelter Program grew to include congregations throughout the region, either supplying shelter space or support.

 In 1990, the Ecumenical Council added a transitional housing program for families.
-In 1997 this program evolved into "El Nido", a transitional living program for women and childen escaping domestic violence.
+In 1997 this program evolved into "El Nido", a transitional housing program for women and children escaping domestic violence.
 El Nido is housed in a secure building, purchased with the help of a HUD grant.

 The organization was renamed, "Interfaith Shelter Network of San Diego" in 2010.
-In addition to the winter Rotational Shelter program and the El Nido Transitional Living program, ISN has found ways to meet the needs of unhoused San Diegans.
-In 2014, ISN provided a Rapid Re-Housing program to assist low-income households in acquiring or retaining permanent housing.
+In addition to the winter Rotational Shelter Program and the El Nido Transitional Housing Program, ISN has found ways to meet the needs of unhoused San Diegans.
+In 2014, ISN provided a Rapid Re-Housing Program to assist low-income households in acquiring or retaining permanent housing.
 During the pandemic, when congregational facilities were closed, ISN pivoted and fostered new partnerships to ensure the continued operation of the Rotational Shelter.

-As ISN looks to the future, it will continue to leverage creativity and collaboration in order to find solutions for the unhoused.
+As ISN looks to the future, it will continue to leverage creativity and collaboration in order to find solutions that lead to self-sufficiency for the unhoused.